 Training courses and workshops are offered by organisations such as the Marine Biological Association and the Institute of Marine, Science and Technology.
-Courses vary depending on your area of expertise and can include:

 Training opportunities vary between employers and you should find out the nature of training provision and opportunities for professional development when applying for jobs.

 There are opportunities to undertake research and gain a PhD if you don't already have one.
 For a research career, you'll need to present research and papers at conferences, get published in peer-reviewed journals and apply for research grants.